Connect with others who understand.

 Members of MyEpilepsyTeam share tips and ideas to watch out for with new meds.
 “I don’t know the meds your child takes, but some have side effects that cause incontinence [loss of bladder or bowel control],” one member said.
 “Read more about the side effects.”

 You might not be able to avoid all adverse effects, but it’s important to discuss them with your child’s neurologist and let your child know what to expect (as age appropriate).
-Issues like incontinence can be embarrassing for a child who has outgrown diapers or wetting the bed.
+Issues like incontinence can be embarrassing for a child who has outgrown diapers.

 Honesty is the best policy when explaining side effects and other aspects of epilepsy to your child.
 By allowing them to ask questions and answering them truthfully, you can build a relationship of trust.
 When children grow into teenagers, they should be encouraged to communicate with their doctors to take a more active role in their treatment decisions.